Heritability of intrinsic human life span is about 50%

-Recent advances in aging research are reshaping how we understand longevity.
+Recent advances in aging research are reshaping how we understand human lifespan heritability and longevity.
 A landmark study published in Science shows that when deaths from external causes such as infections, accidents, and environmental hazards are mathematically removed, up to 50–55% of human lifespan variability appears to be genetically determined.
 This does not mean that our fate is written in our DNA—but it does mean that biology matters more than we previously thought.

 Genetics set the baseline.
 They influence how efficiently we repair DNA, manage inflammation, detoxify pollutants, regulate metabolism, and respond to stress.
 In other words, they define the starting conditions of our aging process.
 Yet genes are not destiny.
 They are instructions whose expression is constantly shaped by lifestyle, environment, and metabolic health.